-2.5.
-Market acceptance under safety condition
+3.5 Market acceptance under safety condition

-2.5.1.
-Safety case approach
+3.5.1Safety case approach

-The idea of a safety case is to argue that a system is safe in the same way as one would do in a court of law, thus the name safety case.
+In the modern safety management framework, the market acceptance is strictly conditioned to the permanent fulfillment of safety conditions, which permeates all the lifecycle phases.
+In particular, the pre-condition demonstration of safety case is to argue that a system is safe in the same way as one would do in a court of law, thus the name safety case itself.